Rome holiday itinerary, day 3: Exploring more of Rome’s historical center

 Chiesa di Sant’Agostino

-Almost around the corner from San Luigi dei Francesi, there is Chiesa di Sant’Agostino, one of the first churches built in Rome during the Renaissance.
+Almost around the corner from San Luigi dei Francesi, you can find Chiesa di Sant’Agostino, one of the first churches of Rome during the Renaissance.
 The church is famous for Caravaggio’s Madonna del Loreto, but I, as always, fell in love with the ceilings, as well.

 After leaving Chiesa di Sant’Agostino we found ourselves right next to Palazzo Altemps.
 Because it was getting very hot outside and we had plenty of time to spare before lunch, we decided to visit the museum.
 And, when acquiring the ticket we got the ones that also included Palazzo Massimo, Terme di Diocletian, and Crypta Balbi.
 We chose to visit the others on different days, though.